mathieuancelin/opendata-poitiers-react-native/readme.md

 npm start
 ```

-If you don't want to install node and just try the app, just uncomment
+If you don't want to run the dev server and just try the app, uncomment the following line after `npm install`

 https://github.com/mathieuancelin/opendata-poitiers-react-native/blob/master/iOS/AppDelegate.m#L46